Quick Legal Facts

 The disorderly conduct charge deriving from the circumstances was dismissed because in the view of the court “defendant’s actions posed no risk of public inconvenience, annoyance, or alarm.”

-As of November 1, 2019, an amendment signed into law regarding “undetectable knives,” became effective.
+A November 1, 2019, amendment created restrictions for “undetectable knives.”
 The effect of the amendment is to:

 - Add a definition of “undetectable knife” to § 265.00,